 Raissa Estrela Curado, Ph.D. candidate in Molecular and Cell Biology, is engineering the yeast K. marxianus for environmentally friendly industrial scale production of oleochemicals for use in aquaculture.

 Bakar Faculty Fellow: Jamie Cate

-Aaron Friedman, Ph.D candidate in Integrative Biology, and Vlad Senatorov, Ph.D. candidate in Neuroscience, are studying small molecule inhibitors of blood brain barrier disruption, which show promise of preventing age-associated dementia.
+Aaron Friedman, Ph.D., and Vlad Senatorov, Ph.D., postdoctoral scientists in Neuroscience, are studying small molecule inhibitors of blood brain barrier disruption that show promise of preventing age-associated dementia.